Ritcus/PlanITAssessmentRepo/README.md

 ###Projects Description###

 Challenges are categorized using project name.
-As I was asked to do 2 project, but after completion of 2 project I had the curious of another one which I can't stop myself to do it.
+As I was asked to do 2 projects, but after completion of 2 project I had that curiousness of another one which I can't stop myself to do it.
-There are 3 challenges in this repos all has been categorized my the challenges name respectively.
+Hence, there are 3 project folder in this repos and all has been categorized my the challenges name respectively.

 ###Automation Testing###